oxyno-zeta/s3-proxy/docs/configuration.md

 # Configuration

-The configuration must be set in a YAML file located in `conf/` folder from the current working directory.
-The file name is `config.yaml`.
+The configuration must be set in multiple YAML files located in `conf/` folder from the current working directory.

-The full path is `conf/config.yaml`.
+You can create multiple files containing different part of the configuration.
+A global merge will be done across all data in all files.

+Moreover, the configuration files will be watched for modifications.

 You can see a full example in the [Example section](#example)